User interface design for a top-notch online production music library.

 A slide-out menu offers users the functionality of a search panel without obstructing the results.
 Not only does this let users have quick access to all the search parameters, but also its one column layout means this section won't require a redesign for tablets and mobile devices.

 Track detail view

-To prevent constant toing and froing between the search result page and track detail page, I devised an expanded track view that sits in line with the search results.
+To prevent constant switching between the search result page and track detail page, I devised an expanded track view that sits in line with the search results.
 Upon clicking a particular track, all other results will blur out of focus, leaving the selected track prominent and expanded with all additional data visible.
 Once the play button is clicked, a modest player bar appears at the bottom of the screen.
-The background of this is themed based on the cover art of the track, either by jquery colour detection or background blur filters in CSS.
+The background of this is themed based on the cover art of the track, either by jQuery colour detection or background blur filters in CSS.

 He’s way more than just a visual designer.
 Being a web developer also, Al has a very context-sensitive way of approaching design, making it relate to user interaction and technical requirements at all points.
 He delivered to us not just polished designs but also full HTML style sheets to help us kickstart our dev process, displaying some strong coding skills too.